August 2020 Dividend Income Update

 One company we own increased then decreased their dividend in 2020 (Suncor (SU)).
 Suncor stock now represents <0.3% of our portfolio.

-Other companies significantly cut their dividends to survive – looking at your Inter Pipeline (IPL) and H&R REIT (HR.UN).
-I’ll keep HR.UN in particular….for now….
+Other companies significantly cut their dividends to survive – looking at you Inter Pipeline (IPL) and H&R REIT (HR.UN).
+We’ll see if I keep you!!

 Approach #2 – Although these updates do not focus on these accounts, we’re owning more units of low-cost U.S. Exchange Traded Funds (ETFs) inside our RRSPs over time.
 We’re investing this way for a few reasons: